Workday Training Coordinator

 In Phase I are those needing the most general knowledge of navigation and search.
 Faculty, staff, students – everyone needs this training.
 All of campus will receive Phase I training.

-The Phase II audience includes employees who need Workday to view their pay slip, check their paid time off balance, or register for benefits but do not use Workday for their day-to-day role.
+Phase II audience are employees.
+They need Workday to view their pay slip, check their paid time off balance, or register for benefits, but do not use Workday for their day-to-day tasks.

 I Supplemented ADDIE with the 5 Moments of Need Design Framework

-To my thinking, learning Workday linearly was too slow and the traditional, terminology first, then ‘Basics’, and then ‘Intermediate’ course progression did not connect our users with the new Workday tasks.
-With these kinds of titles and structure, what would a user learn and why even attend?
+To my thinking, learning Workday linearly was too slow and the traditional, terminology first, then ‘Basics’, and then ‘Intermediate’ course progression did not connect our users with their new Workday tasks.
+With these kinds of titles and structure, what connects learning to their job, and why even attend?
 There was too much ‘about Workday conversation’ and not enough hands-on, experiential stuff.

-For Phase III users especially, comprehensive training modules in every detail of their new Workday role, will have too much to recall on day 1.
+For Phase III users especially, all-encompassing training modules presenting every detail of a user’s new Workday role, will be too much to recall on day 1.
 It would overload most anyone.
-Monolithic, one and done courses were not the answer.
+Monolithic, ‘Basic’ and ‘Intermediate’, one and done courses were not the answer.
 We needed readily available tools that will refresh the memory.
-We area achieving this goal with performance support.
-From the literature, we have these needs:
+We are achieving this goal using a performance support framework 5 Moments details.

 5 Moments’ Performance Support

-Using a results oriented approach of, “I do.
-We do.
-You do.”, all three phases will have an instructor led component to ease users into this new enterprise platform.
+Using a results-oriented approach of, “I do one.
+We do one.
+You do one.”, Phases I-III have an instructor led component, facilitated lab, and Q&A sessions that ease users into this new enterprise platform.

-For employees wanting to learn more, all phases will have 24/7 online self-paced LMS based courses, with job aids, video demonstrations, and a demo tenant that enable self-learners to update skills, refresh skills, or accommodate a non-traditional schedule.
+For employees wanting to learn more, all phases have 24/7 online, self-paced LMS based courses, with job aids, video demonstrations, and a demo tenant.
+This content rich environment enables self-learners to update skills or refresh skills and accommodates a non-traditional schedule.

-Instructor led courses will also include training tenants and job aids to provide experiential learning in how to apply Phase I-III skills.
+Instructor led courses also include training tenants and job aids to provide experiential learning for Phase I-III skills.

 All of our business process will change.
 Looking for performance support in that moment you need it should be a simple thing.

 I answered this need when I built the Workday training website.
 It serves as a central location, a training catalog, for all Workday performance support content.
-Even the campus Support Desk will reference the training catalog during their support calls.
+Even the campus Support Desk will reference the training catalog during their support calls, a single source of truth.
 From the training catalog page, users are linked out to the correct LMS courses or job aids (all Workday content must be behind a log in).

-The website will be an easily updated, single source of reference and training material for the campus.
+The website is an easily updated catalog of training material available to the campus.
 It is a public site, viewable here: https://www.uakron.edu/workday/training/

 To solve problems our users will encounter during go-live, I proposed a ‘war room’, staffed by the same project team that is installing Workday, provide live Teams chat support.